 Drizzle some extra virgin olive oil and sprinkle fresh herbs like parsley or mint over the mutabal for an extra burst of flavor.

 Mutabal is a staple in Middle Eastern mezze platters.
-Serve alongside other dips, salads, pita chips, and appetizers for a complete spread.
+For a complete spread, serve it alongside other dips, salads, pita chips, and appetizers.

 Use it as a topping for baked potatoes, roasted vegetables, or grilled meats.